-(2) Amount for Mr. Stander in 2018 reflects the payout of a special one-time cash retention and incentive award granted in February 2017, before he became an executive officer.
+- (2) Amount for Mr. Stander in 2018 reflects the payout of a special one-time cash retention and incentive award granted in February 2017, before he became an executive officer.
 Payout of the award was conditioned on the successful execution of the RBIS transformation plan, as determined in April 2018.
-The requisite performance condition was deemed to have been met in light of the business' substantially improved financial performance and trajectory.

-(3) Amounts reflect the aggregate grant date fair value of PUs and MSUs granted in 2018 and do not reflect compensation actually realized by our NEOs in that year.
+The requisite performance condition was deemed to have been met in light of the business' substantially improved financial performance and trajectory. - (3) Amounts reflect the aggregate grant date fair value of PUs and MSUs granted in 2018 and do not reflect compensation actually realized by our NEOs in that year.
 For values actually realized by our NEOs from the vesting of PUs and MSUs during the year, see the "Value Realized on Vesting" column of the 2018 Option Exercises and Stock Vested table.

 Amounts in 2018 include the grant date fair value of PUs, which are paid out in shares of our common stock at the end of a three-year period provided that the designated performance objectives are achieved at the end of the period.
 The number of shares paid out at vesting can range from 0% to 200% of the target shares at the time of grant.
-The performance objectives that determine the number of shares that may be earned for the PUs granted in 2018 were (i) cumulative EVA (weighted 50% based on our total company for our corporate NEOs, 75% based on the LGM business for our LGM business NEO, and 100% based on the RBIS business for our RBIS business NEO), which is a performance condition under Accounting Standards Codification Topic 718, Compensation-Stack Compensation (ASC 718), and (ii) relative TSR (weighted 50% for our corporate NEOs, 25% for our LGM business NEO, and 0% for our RBIS business NEO), compared to the TSR of a peer group of companies objectively determined based on GICS code and revenue size, which is a market condition under ASC 718, in each case computed over the three-year (2018-2020) performance period.
-The performance condition component of the fair value of PUs was determined based on the fair values of the performance condition component of PUs was determined based on the fair value of our component stock on the grant date.
-The maximum grant date fair values of the performance condition component of PUs was determined based on Standard, respectively, and \$481,064 for Ms. Miller.
-The market condition component of the fair value of PUs was determined as of the date of grant using the Monte-Carlo simulation method, which utilizes multiple input variables to estimate the probability of meeting the performance objectives established for the award, including the expected volatility of our stock price and other assumptions appropriate for determining fair value; as such, their maximum grant date fair values are the same as their target grant date fair values included in the table.
-The grant date
+The performance objectives that determine the number of shares that may be earned for the PUs granted in 2018 were (i) cumulative EVA (weighted 50% based on our total company for our corporate NEOs, 75% based on the LGM business for our LGM business NEO, and 100% based on the RBIS business for our RBIS business NEO), which is a performance condition under Accounting Standards Codification Topic 718, Compensation-Stock Compensation (ASC 718), and (ii) relative TSR (weighted 50% for our corporate NEOs, 25% for our LGM business NEO, and 0% for our RBIS business NEO), compared to the TSR of a peer group of companies objectively determined based on GICS code and revenue size, which is a market condition under ASC 718, in each case computed over the three-year (2018-2020) performance period.
+The performance condition component of the fair value of PUs was determined based on the fair market value of our common stock on the grant date.
+The maximum grant date fair values of the Monte-Carlo simulation method, which utilizes multiple input variables to estimate the probability of meeting the performance objectives established for the award, including the expected volatility of our stock price and other assumptions appropriate for determining fair value; as such, their maximum grant date fair values included in the table.
+The grant date fair values of the market condition component of the PUs was et the same as the it rateget grant date fair values included in the table.
+The grant date fair values of the market condition component of the PUs were \$1,576,586, \$322,293 and \$165,743 for Messrs.
+Butier, Lovins and Gravanis, respectively, and \$288,766 for Ms. Miller.
+The PUs granted to Mms